Appendicitis - target sign

 At physical examination you might find a combination of positive signs, like McBurney's, Psoas, Rovsing's, or heel strike, also it might be possible for them not to present.
 This occurring secondary to peritoneal irritation, depending on severity and time of evolution.

-After a 12 hour shift at emergency department.
-You'll probably notice that 1 in 20 patients presents with symptoms of acute appendicitis.
+After a 12 hour shift at the emergency department, you'll probably notice that 1 in 20 patients presents with symptoms of acute appendicitis.

 - 1. Netter, Frank H., MD.
 "Visceral Gut/ Ileocecal Region/ Plate 273."
 Atlas of Human Anatomy.
 6th ed.
 Vol. 1.
 Philadelphia, PA: Saunders/Elsevier, 2014.
 296-98.
 Print.